linode/apl-api/README.md

 #### 2.3.2 Attribute Based Access Control (ABAC)

-By default all resource attributes can be modified by any user that is allowed to access the resource (RBAC) The ABAC is aimed to restict abillity of changing specific attribtute paths that belong to a given resource.
+By default all resource attributes can be modified by any user that is allowed to access the resource (RBAC) ABAC aims to restrict control of changing specific attributes that belong to a given resource.

-All possible ABAC configurations are defined in `TeamSelfService` schema.
-This schema can be used to define team's `selfService` configuration.
-Only a user with admin role can modify that property.
+All possible ABAC configurations are defined in the `TeamSelfService` schema.
+This schema can be used to define a team's `selfService` configuration.
+Only one with `admin` role can modify that property.

 The `TeamSelfService` schema is composed by: